Costa Rican meals are my kind of food. Fish and fruit were fresh and abundant. The meals were easy, simple, and delicious.

 Here are the restaurants we tried and I recommend in Costa Rica:

-Fiesta del Mar – Tucked away on one end of the main street of Tamarindo is this truly local Costa Rican restaurant, recommended to us by our kayaking guide.
+- Fiesta del Mar – Tucked away on one end of the main street of Tamarindo is this truly local Costa Rican restaurant, recommended to us by a tour guide.
 It was our favorite in Tamarindo and possibly the whole trip!

 Arenal / La Fortuna